 The man staggered back, his eyes wide.
 “No,” he whispered.
 “Doubleplusgood duckspeaker.
 Ingsoc bellyfeel.”

 Marshal turned and ran down the block.
 They turned left, ran down another block and the crowds were there again.
 They boarded a transport and stared straight ahead.
 Marshal rubbed his thumb into the palm of Jak’s hand.
 Bewill good.
 Bewill good.

 Defiant, She Advanced

-This story is part of the Defiant, She Advanced anthology, a collection of ten stories of daring and defiance.
-Get a free sampler and buy your own copy of the full anthology at GeorgeDonnelly.com/Defiant.
+his story is part of the Defiant, She Advanced anthology, a collection of ten stories of daring and defiance.
+Get a free sampler and buy your own copy of the full anthology at GeorgeDonnelly.com/books/.